insightmind/MORR/.gitlab/merge_request_templates/MergeRequest.md

 # Important Informations

-(Important informations for all teammates)
+(Important information for all teammates)